Hayzedak/HNG3/README.md

-Make sure to replace your_email_password with your actual email app password.
+Make sure to replace your_email_password with your actual email [app password] (https://myaccount.google.com/apppasswords).

 ### 5. Initialize RabbitMQ